schmidt-software/KeenWrite/BUILD.md

 ### Run

-Run the application from within the IDE as follows:
+Run the application as follows:

 1. Ensure the **Project** is open.
 1. Expand **src → main → java → com.keenwrite**.